cuhksam/emnlp2019.github.io/_pages/program.md

 EMNLP-IJCNLP 2019 will take place on November 3&ndash;7.
 An overview of the main conference schedule is found [here](./schedule/).

 In addition, we provide an [interactive schedule](./ischedule/) where you can customize and print your own schedule.

+Each main conference poster and demo is assigned a number.
+You'll find these numbers along with the sessions the posters and demos belong to [here](../../downloads/poster-guide.pdf).